Zoning Services

 A:

-It is a long-range vision and guide for public and private development in Kenton County.
-The plan includes such elements as land use, community facilities, mobility, economy, housing, etc. Together, these elements form a guide outlining the existing and potential future development for Kenton County.
-While PDS provides professional assistance in developing the Comprehensive Plan, ultimately, the Kenton County Planning Commission is responsible for adoption.
-Per the Kentucky Revised Statutes, the comprehensive plan is required to be updated as necessary every five years.
-Direction 2030: Your Voice.
-Your Choice., was adopted as the comprehensive plan for Kenton County in September 2014, the first all-new plan since the early 1970s.
-Direction 2030 is completely web-based and can be viewed at www.direction2030.org
+A comprehensive plan is a long-term vision and guide for development required by state law for any jurisdiction adopting zoning regulations.
+The plan covers land use, community facilities, mobility, economy, housing, and other essential aspects.
+Together, these elements create a roadmap outlining current and potential future development.
+PDS provides professional assistance in developing the Kenton County Comprehensive Plan, and the Kenton County Planning Commission is ultimately responsible for its adoption.
+Direction 2030 was adopted as the comprehensive plan for Kenton County in September 2014, marking the first all-new plan since the early 1970s, with subsequent updates.
+Direction 2030 is entirely web-based.